-Wentworth Institute of Technology considers parking as a privilege, which may be revoked temporarily or permanently, for justifiable reasons by the Department of Public Safety.
+Wentworth Institute of Technology considers parking as a privilege, which may be revoked temporarily or permanently, for justifiable reasons by the Wentworth Police Department.
 Parking Permits are only available to students, faculty and staff of Wentworth Institute of Technology.
 WIT parking permits shall not be replicated, lent, sold or transferred to another party.
-Should a vehicle change occur, the Public Safety office must be advised immediately.
+Should a vehicle change occur, the parking office must be advised immediately.

 Wentworth Institute of Technology assumes NO liability for lost or stolen property or damage to any vehicle while it is parked on campus in one of our facilities.
 The University does not assume responsibility or liability for any lost property or damage associated with a vehicle being towed.
 Hours, rules, and regulations are subject to change without prior notice.
 A parking permit must always be displayed.

-Parking permits are being issued by Public Safety at 610 Huntington Avenue.
+Parking permits are issued by Wentworth Police at 610 Huntington Avenue.